pingidentity/terraform-provider-pingone/docs/resources/language.md

 ### Required

-- `environment_id` (String) The ID of the environment to create the key in.
+- `environment_id` (String) The ID of the environment to create the language in.
 - `locale` (String) An ISO standard language code.
 For more information about standard language codes, see [ISO Language Code Table](http://www.lingoes.net/en/translator/langcode.htm).
-- `name` (String) The user-defined language name.
+The following language codes are reserved as they are created automatically in the environment: `de`, `en`, `es`, `fr`, `fr-CA`, `it`, `ja`, `ko`, `nl`, `pt`, `ru`, `th`, `tr`, `zh`.

-### Optional
+### Read-Only

+- `customer_added` (Boolean) Specifies whether this language was added by a customer administrator.
 - `default` (Boolean) Specifies whether this language is the default for the environment.
 This property value must be set to `false` when creating a language resource.
 It can be set to `true` only after the language is enabled and after the localization of an agreement resource is complete when agreements are used for the environment.
-Defaults to `false`.
 - `enabled` (Boolean) Specifies whether this language is enabled for the environment.
 This property value must be set to false when creating a language.
-Defaults to `false`.

-### Read-Only

-- `customer_added` (Boolean) Specifies whether this language was added by a customer administrator.
 - `id` (String) The ID of this resource.
+- `name` (String) The language name.

 ## Import